 When thinking of witch skills, one may not find “helping others” as a cool skill, but in actuality, it’s the most fulfilling skill any of us can have.
 Being kind and helpful and using the skills that we are good at to help other people is something that seems small but actually creates huge waves in humanity.
 Some may find it small or meaningless, but it’s far from that.
 Using our talents to help others is how we all get through this together, and it’s how we can get through our own ruts while pulling people from theirs.
 Kiki’s skills as a witch can be seen as our own talents.
 This story teaches us how using what fulfills us–these talents which we possess–helps create a thriving community.

 Kiki’s Delivery Service shows the whimsy and challenges of the real world

 Kiki’s Delivery Service is a phenomenal film that teaches us so much about life and ourselves.
 We can interpret it in many different ways, as mentioned in this article.
-It can teach us about getting through tough times through friends and finding ourselves.
-Or learning to get through our creative ruts.
-It can teach us about knowing it’s okay to admit it’s hard to grow up.
-And it can show us we’re not alone when we find ourselves in a new city.
-Or when we’re feeling so small, not knowing where to go or what to do.
+It can teach us about getting through tough times through friends and finding ourselves, or through learning to get through our creative ruts.
+It can teach us about knowing it’s okay to admit it’s hard to grow up, and it can show us we’re not alone when we find ourselves in a new city or when we’re feeling so small, not knowing where to go or what to do.

 The beauty in this film is that we can find ourselves in Kiki in many different ways.
 The magical elements help by being a good substitute for this.
 We may even find ourselves watching the film over and over again and finding new things that resonate with us.
 As with many Studio Ghibli films, Kiki’s Delivery Service shows us both the whimsy and challenges of the real world through magic and adventure.